plocqhart/plocqhart/README.md

 - 👋 Hi, I’m @plocqhart
-- 👀 I’m interested in audio,auto,security.sensors
+- 👀 I’m interested in audio,auto,security,sensors
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning python and VSS2022
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m not looking to collaborate at the moment
 - 📫 How to reach me ...

 <!---